-- (1) If the calculated joules setting is lower than the cardioversion device is able to deliver, use the lowest joules setting possible or obtain medical consultation. - (2) Pre-procedural sedation or analgesia (a) Patient may experience moderate to severe discomfort during cardioversion.
-Consider pre-medication by administering opioid per Pain Management protocol.
-OR
+- (1) If the calculated joules setting is lower than the cardioversion device is able to deliver, use the lowest joules setting possible or obtain medical consultation. - (2) Adult pre-procedural sedation or analgesia: (a) Patient may experience moderate to severe discomfort during cardioversion.
+Consider pre-medication by administering opioid or ketamine per Pain Management protocol.